qdot/np_nifalcon/README.txt

 Licensing
 =========

-libnifalcon is covered under the MIT License.
+libnifalcon is covered under the BSD License.

 flext and np_nifalcon source code are covered under the GPL v2 License.